LankeyBoard/RulesGraph/generalRules.md

 slug: DEEPROOT

-The language of Ents and Stone Colossi.
+The language of Ents, Earth Elementals and Stone Colossi.
 It's a deep and slow language for deep and slow creatures.
 Deeproot rumbles like the earth, each word a deliberate and ancient utterance resonating with the solidity of stone.

 ### Seawhisper